Top 20 Ancient Roman Aqueducts

 Photo by Till F. Teenck from Wikimedia Commons

-Les Ferreres Aqueduct is regarded as one of the best preserved aqueducts from the Roman Empire.
-The water channel is particularly well preserved, and in certain locations it still holds water during period of heavy rain.
-Due to the steepness of the valley the engineers had to build an aqueduct that was 89 feet (27 meters) tall at its highest point.
+Les Ferreres Aqueduct is regarded as one of the best-preserved aqueducts from the Roman Empire.
+The water channel is particularly well preserved, and in certain locations, it still holds water during periods of heavy rain.
+Due to the steepness of the valley, the engineers had to build an aqueduct that was 89 feet (27 meters) tall at its highest point.

 4. Aqua Claudia – Rome, Lazio, Italy